NikolaMX/Mini-Patch/Proto-patch.md

 `initial_velocity` increased from 80 to 120.0
 `max_velocity` increased from 80 to 120.0
 Updated missile FX and model
+Fixed syntax errors in the animation tree.
+Catapult animations will now play correctly.
 `target_priorities` added:
     `Mobile & Advanced`
     `Commander`